joppevos/TheGameOfLife/README.md

 check out the video below by clicking the image.
 [![IMAGE ALT TEXT HERE](https://user-images.githubusercontent.com/44348300/48921030-138bb800-ee9d-11e8-9ef5-286b36b37252.png )](https://www.youtube.com/watch?v=4DkYb_OAxb8)
+- set the size `n = 100` for the grid size. (go easy on the size)
+- set the interval `y=200` for y axis movement.
+- set generation timing at `frames%2`, this will generate every second frame.

 ## Starting in matplotlib
 To get started just fork or copy the `life.py` content.